nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Command Line Upgrade
 --------------------

-These commands are available only after you have download upgraded packages or archives, and before you complete the upgrade.
+These commands are available only after you have downloaded upgraded packages or archives, and before you complete the upgrade.

 List all options, like this example on CentOS Linux::